 We don't guarantee access to the internet at any of our camps.
 Due to our remote nature, we have very expensive internet and it can be intermittent.
-Staff can use it to check email or the internet or for skype audio calls.
-It can never be used for streaming music, videos or used for video communication (e.g. skype or facetime with video).
+Staff can use it to briefly check email, choose courses for post-secondary education, or research on the internet.
+Skype audio calls are permissible.
+It can never be used for streaming music, videos or used for video communication (e.g. Skype or Facetime with video).